Strategies for Leadership: Patient- and Family-Centered Care

 Patient- and family-centered care is an approach to the planning, delivery and evaluation of health care that is grounded in mutually beneficial partnerships among patients, families, and health care practitioners.
 By truly partnering with patients and families – not only involving them in decisions about their care, but also gaining the benefit of their help and insights to better plan and deliver care – patients can achieve better outcomes, and hospitals can improve the care for all patients and increase staff satisfaction.

-To help hospitals become more patient- and family-focused in their care practices, the AHA partnered with the Institute for Family-Centered Care, a non-profit organization that serves as a resource for consumers, practitioners and policymakers who want to advance the practice of family-centered care, to produce the toolkit Strategies for Leadership: Patient- and Family Centered Care.
-This resource, which was distributed to every hospital chief executive in late October, contains a:
+To help hospitals become more patient- and family-focused in their care practices, the AHA partnered with the Institute for Family-Centered Care (now the Institute for Patient- and Family-Centered Care), a non-profit organization that serves as a resource for consumers, practitioners and policymakers who want to advance the practice of family-centered care, to produce the toolkit Strategies for Leadership: Patient- and Family Centered Care.
+This resource, which was distributed to every hospital chief executive, contains a:

 - Download the Video (72 MB, Run Time: 13:50, WMV - Windows Media format) – Patient- and Family-Centered Care: Partnerships for Quality and Safety describes the core concepts of patient- and family-centered care and features compelling stories from patients, families, caregivers and hospital leaders.
 Note: On most high-speed connections, this will take a few minutes to download.
 You will need Windows Media Player to play this video.